mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Mendix Operator v2.5.1

-* We addressed a regression where build and storage provisioner pods were restarting with an error
-  * When the build or storage provisioner pod failed with an error, it should not be restarted - to collect error logs and inspect other default
-  * The regression caused such failed pods to be restarted (recreated) immediately
-  * This regression only affects Mendix Operator v2.5.0
+* We addressed an issue where an error would show a spinner icon in the Developer Portal (instead of an error icon); this issue only affects Mendix Operator v2.5.0
 * We addressed an issue with deleting Minio storage from [Minio RELEASE.2021-11-05T09-16-26Z](https://github.com/minio/minio/releases/tag/RELEASE.2021-11-05T09-16-26Z) and later versions

 ### May 19th, 2022